mcharouk/aws/DiscoveryDays/GenAI-usecases.md

 ### Key Performance Indicators (KPIs)

-* Developer Productivity: Developers experienced a 40% increase in productivity due to automation and AI assistance.
+* Developer Productivity: Developers experienced a **40%** increase in productivity due to automation and AI assistance.
-* Code Coverage: Unit testing efficiency increased significantly, achieving 89% code coverage in 30 minutes compared to the previous 5 hours (a 90% improvement).
+* Code Coverage: Unit testing efficiency increased significantly, achieving **89%** code coverage in **30 minutes** compared to the previous **5 hours** (a **90%** improvement).
 * Time to Market: Development cycles were accelerated, with the second digital bank built in 18 months compared to the first in 3 years, and the third expected in just 9 months.
 * Employee Satisfaction: Developers gained more time for innovation, skill development, and learning new technologies.
 * Chatbot Adoption: The internal AI chatbot "Tymee" received a 77% positive feedback score from internal users.
 * Document Processing: AI-powered chat-to-document feature summarizes 100-page documents in under 10 seconds, improving efficiency in understanding complex information.
+Documents about compliant software design and compliance documentation to launch financial institutions internationnally.

 # Amazon Pharmacy